markjprice/apps-services-net8/docs/ch01-whats-new.md

 **What's New in Modern C# and .NET**

-This chapter covers the following topics:
+This online-only section covers the following topics:

 - [Understanding modern .NET](#understanding-modern-net)
   - [Understanding .NET support](#understanding-net-support)